iqbal-singh-1/linux/Basic.md

 - ip addr show eth0:-- Display only IP address information for the eth0 interface.
 - ip help :-- Display basic help about the ip command.
 - ip link help :-- Display help about the ip link subcommand.
+## Operators
+- ">" :-- this operator is used with commands like cat, echo, etc. when user wants to overwrite already written file.
+- ">>" :-- appends new data or text at the end of the file.
+- "|" :-- known as pipe operator, this operator is used for joining more than one commands in linux.
 ## ls commands
 - ls :-- used for listing all the directories present.
 - ls –color=none :-- used for listing directories and files without any color.